intel/QAT_Engine/docs/config_options.md

     This flag is valid only when QAT SW acceleration is enabled using the flag '--enable-qat_sw' (enabled by default if qat_sw is enabled).

---disable-qat_sw_sm4_cbc/--enable-qat_sw_sm4_cbc
-    Disable/Enable Intel(R) QAT Software SM4-CBC acceleration.
-    This flag is valid only when QAT SW acceleration is enabled using the flag '--enable-qat_sw' (disabled by default if qat_sw is enabled).

 --disable-qat_sw_sm3/--enable-qat_sw_sm3
     Disable/Enable Intel(R) QAT Software SM3 acceleration.
     This flag is valid only when QAT SW acceleration is enabled using the flag '--enable-qat_sw' (disabled by default).

+--disable-qat_sw_sm4_cbc/--enable-qat_sw_sm4_cbc
+    Disable/Enable Intel(R) QAT Software SM4-CBC acceleration.
+    This flag is valid only when QAT SW acceleration is enabled using the flag '--enable-qat_sw' and QAT Engine is built with BabaSSL only (disabled by default if qat_sw is enabled).

 --disable-qat_sw_sm4_gcm/--enable-qat_sw_sm4_gcm
     Disable/Enable Intel(R) QAT Software SM4-GCM acceleration.
-    This flag is valid only when QAT SW acceleration is enabled using the flag '--enable-qat_sw' (disabled by default if qat_sw is enabled).
+    This flag is valid only when QAT SW acceleration is enabled using the flag '--enable-qat_sw' and QAT Engine is built with BabaSSL only (disabled by default if qat_sw is enabled).

 --disable-qat_sw_sm4_ccm/--enable-qat_sw_sm4_ccm
     Disable/Enable Intel(R) QAT Software SM4-CCM acceleration.
-    This flag is valid only when QAT SW acceleration is enabled using the flag '--enable-qat_sw' (disabled by default if qat_sw is enabled).
+    This flag is valid only when QAT SW acceleration is enabled using the flag '--enable-qat_sw' and QAT Engine is built with BabaSSL only (disabled by default if qat_sw is enabled).

---disable-qat_small_pkt_offload/--enable-qat_small_pkt_offload
+--enable-qat_small_pkt_offload
     Enable the acceleration of small packet cipher operations to Intel(R) QAT Hardware.
 When disabled, these operations are performed using the CPU (disabled by default).

---disable-qat_warnings/--enable-qat_warnings
+--enable-qat_warnings
-    Disable/Enable warnings to aid debugging.
+    Enable warnings to aid debugging.
 Warning: This option should never be left on in a production environment as it may introduce side channel timing attack vulnerabilities (disabled by default).

---disable-qat_debug/--enable-qat_debug
+--enable-qat_debug
-    Disable/Enable debug output to aid debugging.
+    Enable debug output to aid debugging.
 This will also enable the warning messages above.
 Warning: This option should never be enabled in a production environment as it may output private key information to the console/logs and may also introduce side channel timing attack vulnerabilities (disabled by default).

---disable-qat_mem_warnings/--enable-qat_mem_warnings
+--enable-qat_mem_warnings
-    Disable/Enable warnings from the userspace memory management code to aid debugging.
+    Enable warnings from the userspace memory management code to aid debugging.
 Warning: This option should never be left on in a production environment as it may introduce side channel timing attack vulnerabilities (disabled by default).

---disable-qat_mem_debug/--enable-qat_mem_debug
+--enable-qat_mem_debug
-    Disable/Enable debug output from the userspace memory management code to aid debugging.
+    Enable debug output from the userspace memory management code to aid debugging.
 This will also enable the warning messages above.
 This option produces quite verbose output hence why it is separate to the standard debug.
 Warning: This option should never be enabled in a